How to Throw Clay on the Pottery Wheel: A Step-by-Step Beginners Guide

 My favorite apron when throwing on the wheel is this Claypron.
 It’s lightweight and covers well.
 For more choices, check out this article: Best Aprons for Potters to help you choose which apron is best for you.

-Here is one of the top articles on the internet I wrote on What to Wear When Doing Pottery.
+Here is one of the top articles on the internet that I wrote on What to Wear When Doing Pottery.

-Step #2 Tools and Supplies Needed to Throw Clay on the Pottery Wheel
+Step #2: Tools and Supplies Needed to Throw Clay on the Pottery Wheel

 Before any clay touches the wheel, you will need a few important basic tools and supplies.